hasu234/Image_Classifier/README.md

 ```
 docker run -d sdpdsample
 ```
-if the container failed to run in background, run it on foreground using ```docker run -it sdpdsample``` then exit to get the running container id
+if the container fails to run in the background, run it in the foreground using ```docker run -it sdpdsample``` then exit to get the running container id
-* Get the container id
+* Get the container ID
 ```
 docker ps
 ```